 Kerhonkson, tucked between two mountain ranges, the Catskills to the north and the Shawangunks to the south, is an area blessed with natural beauty.
 Inappropriately dubbed the ‘Ker-Hamptons’ by a recent New York Times article, it is area that very much retains its rural character.

-Like other areas in the Rondout Valley, the Kerhonkson real estate market offers a diverse collection of homes with a landscape that includes farms, winding country roads and mountain views.
+Like other areas in the Rondout Valley, the Kerhonkson, NY real estate market offers a diverse collection of homes with a landscape that includes farms, winding country roads and mountain views.
 In recent years, there have been a number of buyers that have renovated some older homes.
 Two developers recently made Kerhonkson a focal point, Hudson Woods and Catskill Farms.
 We know both of these developers quite well and can offer you insights on both.
-The median price for homes in this area is about $285K, however, the range of prices is quite broad including a number of $1MM+ homes.
+The median price for homes for sale in Kerhonkson, NY is about $285K, however, the range of prices is quite broad including a number of $1MM+ homes.

 The People and the Lifestyle